Important Updates

 At a glance

-• The State Department announced over social media that the agency will indefinitely pause immigrant visa processing for applicants from 75 countries until the agency reassesses procedures for determining whether applicants are likely to become financially dependent on the U.S. government.
+• On January 21, the State Department will indefinitely pause the issuance of immigrant visas for applicants from 75 countries until the agency reassesses procedures for determining whether applicants are likely to become financially dependent on the U.S. government.

 • Several of the reported 75 countries are already included on a full or partial travel ban list that prevents immigrant visa issuance, unless the applicant is eligible for a travel ban exception.